 Tasks set by a teacher:

-• Challenges/Competitions: Challenges and competitions will appear in the Tasks List under the name the teacher has given it.
-Challenges and competitions are game-based, so students will play games and answer questions just as if they're in regular training mode.
+- Practice/Competitions: Challenges and competitions will appear in the students' task list under the name the teacher has given it.
+Practice tasks and competitions are game-based, so students will play games and answer questions.

-• Assessments: Assessments will appear in the Tasks List under the name the teacher has given it.
-Unlike Challenges, Assessments are not game-based.
+- Tests: Tests will appear in their task list under the name the teacher has given it.
+Unlike Practice tasks, tests are not game-based.

 Contests:

-• Contests: If a teacher has entered the class into a national or regional contest, the contest will appear in the Tasks list during the time it is running.
-This type of Task will be listed as a Sumdog Contest.
-When participating in a contest, the student will play games as in math training, but their correct answers will count towards their Contest score.
+- Contests: If a teacher has entered the class into a national or regional contest, the contest will appear in the task list during the time it is running.
+This type of task will be listed as a Sumdog Contest.
+When participating in a contest, the student will play games as in math training, but their correct answers will count towards their contest score.